Are Humans More Carnivores Or Herbivores

 The Early Hominids: A Glimpse into the Past

 The diets of early hominids, such as Australopithecus, were primarily plant-based, consisting of fruits, leaves, roots, and tubers.
-Their dentition, characterized by large molars and thick enamel, suggests an adaptation to grinding tough plant matter.
+But their dentition, characterized by large molars and thick enamel, suggests an adaptation to grinding tough plant matter.
 Fossil evidence also indicates that they occasionally consumed insects and small animals, supplementing their plant-based diet with protein and essential nutrients.

 The Emergence of Homo: A Shift in Dietary Habits